VietnamTo-pack List for Vietnam

 Other electronic essentials include:

-1. Portable charger: Choose ones that are durable and compact like Anker’s and Aukey’s so you can bring on long travels.
+1. Portable charger: Choose ones that are durable and compact, like Anker’s and Aukey’s, so you can bring them on long travels.

 Anker PowerCore 1000